MachineLemonade/docs/docs/cli-getting-started.md

 slug: "cli-getting-started"
 ---

-If you've gotten Astro CLI installed and want to get ready to start pushing DAGs, you're in the right place.
+If you've gotten Astro CLI installed and want to get ready to push DAGs, you're in the right place.
 Read below for some starter guidelines.

 ## I. Confirm the Install & Create a Project